rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 docker images
 ```
-- Verify that you have at least two docker images that are local to your Ubuntu VM: `fact` and `petclinic`.
+- Verify that you have at least three docker images that are local to your Ubuntu VM: `fact`, `petclinic` and `dotnet-core-welcome`.
 - Proceed by executing the following commands to log into Harbor from your Ubuntu VM and to upload images to the Harbor registry:

 ```
 docker login -p Password1 harbor.pks4u.com -u $user
-docker images
 docker tag fact harbor.pks4u.com/library/$user-fact:latest
 docker tag petclinic harbor.pks4u.com/library/$user-petclinic:latest
+docker tag dotnet-core-welcome harbor.pks4u.com/library/$user-dotnet-core-welcome:latest
 docker images
 docker push harbor.pks4u.com/library/$user-fact:latest
 docker push harbor.pks4u.com/library/$user-petclinic:latest
+docker push harbor.pks4u.com/library/$user-dotnet-core-welcome:latest
 ```
 - Now look for your programs in the Harbor browser session you were asked to leave open.

-- If it hasn't happened yet, go ahead and select your `userID-fact` image and scan it for vulnerabilities.
+- If scanning of your images hasn't happened yet, go ahead and select your `userID-fact` image and scan it for vulnerabilities.
-- Do the same for your `userID-petclinic` image.
+- Do the same for your `userID-petclinic` and `userID-dotnet-core-welcome` images.
-- How many CVEs are your `fact` and `petclinic` Apps exposed to?
+- How many CVEs are your `fact`, `petclinic` and `dotnet-core-welcome` Apps exposed to?

 - Now execute the following command on your Ubuntu VM: